Category Archives: Mind Magic

 Powerful Mind Part 35

-Welcome to this week’s Bill Harvey Blog – January 17, 2025
+Welcome to this week’s Bill Harvey Blog – October 31, 2025

 Created November 2, 2023

-Read Powerful Mind 34
+Read Powerful Mind 34 | See all 12 Powerful Mind Keys

 There is no “dark side” to the Tao.
 The Tao is the animating principle of all of existence and its common soul or spirit.
 It is inherently innocent, simple, humble, honest, natural, and spontaneous.
 Lao Tsu attributed the “dark side” of human beings to their falling out of synch with the Tao due to unnatural additives to natural simplicity and humility.
 In the language I use to explain such things, these de-synchronizing additives are all the result of ego attachments to things that reach beyond the natural enjoyments of life.

-Lao Tsu describes the Flow state as being brought on by the wu wei attitude, in which nothing is added to natural innocent spontaneity.
+Lao Tsu describes the Flow state as being brought on by the wu wei attitude, in which nothing is added to natural, innocent spontaneity.
 Wu wei may also be translated as doing nothing.
 Like Plato, and like Zen, both of which came later, Lao Tsu was aware that the use of language itself invited the mind to build imaginary things that could lead the individual to desynchronize from the natural universe.
 Both Taoism and Zen provide exercises for relaxing back into natural spontaneity.

-There could be a philosophical connection between Taoism and the Bible story of Adam and Eve eating from the forbidden Tree Of Knowledge.
-This was a move away from natural innocent spontaneity.
+There could be a philosophical connection between Taoism and the Bible story of Adam and Eve eating from the forbidden Tree of Knowledge.
+This was a move away from natural, innocent spontaneity.

 For us in the accelerated culture of the 21st century, using words in articles/books like this one are playing with a two-edged sword, using words to reduce the hypnotic effects of a lifetime of detachment from natural spontaneity that was itself caused by millions of words, and overpowering attachments to conditioned desires, and thousands of traumatic memories from unassimilated learning experiences when those desires were thwarted.

 “Spontaneity” is one of those two-edged words which can have opposite meanings in certain contexts.
 When one is in the Flow state, back in synch with the Tao/Universal Consciousness, every action we take and every thought/feeling that goes through us is perfect, and there is nothing gained by hesitation, checking each impulse before acting upon it.
 Yet in the Observer state, the state which I’ve learned is more sustainable and a jumping-off point for the Flow state, the opposite is true: in the Observer state, it has the most positive outcomes to check oneself before acting on impulse.
-This is probably the most subtle trick in the book of life, knowing when one is in Flow and can trust the natural impulses of the heart, versus knowing when is not in Flow and ought to seek shelter in the Observer state in order to maximize one’s positive effects on the world and the self.
+This is probably the most subtle trick in the book of life, knowing when one is in Flow and can trust the natural impulses of the heart, versus knowing when one is not in Flow and ought to seek shelter in the Observer state in order to maximize one’s positive effects on the world and the self.

 This is why timing is so important, because there is this knife-edge distinction between one’s readiness to Flow versus the wisdom of holding back and studying one’s own impulses before letting the action occur.